-It was a controversial film, as it was the first major Hollywood production to have “Nazi” in the title, while also promoting American participation in World War II.
+It was a controversial film, as it was the first major Hollywood production to have the word “Nazi” in the title, while also promoting American participation in World War II.
 The irony that the film about the bad effects of Nazi propaganda is itself a propaganda film is lost amidst its leaden style.
 It could also have used a lot more Robinson, as well, as his role turns out to be a supporting one.

 The structure of the film is based around the narration of a radio broadcaster, seen only in silhouette.
 As narrated by voice actor John Deering, this structure attempts to give credence to the newspaper accounts by Leon G. Turrou the film is based on.
 However, both the voice and writing style are so over-the-top that it actually drags down the plot.